What is the Gulf Environmental Benefit Fund?

 To suggest a project for consideration or to learn more about the process each state has established or will establish for identifying priority Gulf Coast restoration projects, including those that may be candidates for funding through the Gulf Fund, please visit the websites each state has established for this purpose:

 Alabama link – http://www.alabamacoastalrestoration.org/

 Florida link -- http://www.dep.state.fl.us/deepwaterhorizon/default.htm

 Louisiana link -- http://coastal.louisiana.gov/

 Is there a deadline for submitting projects for consideration?

 As appropriate, deadlines may be set for project solicitations in individual states.
 Please check the websites above for specific details.

 The plea agreements set out the terms of the payments from BP and Transocean into the Gulf Fund.
 Payments into the fund will occur over a five-year period, with more than half the funding coming in years four and five.
-As of April 2013, NFWF has received initial payments of $158 million.
+As of February 2014, NFWF has received payments totaling more than $500 million.

-As payments are received, NFWF will allocate funds into separate accounts by state in accordance with the formula established by the plea agreements and will begin obligating the funds after the required consultations with state and federal resource agencies.
+As future payments are received, NFWF will continue to allocate funds into separate accounts by state in accordance with the formula established by the plea agreements and obligate funds after the required consultations with state and federal resource agencies.

 Here is the payment schedule into the Gulf Fund established by the plea agreements: